Dogs In Parks

-Dogs are allowed at specific Madison Parks on-leash and off-leash per City of Madison Ordinance 23.32 and a Dog Park Permit is required for any visiting dog.
+Dogs are allowed at specific Madison Parks on-leash per City of Madison Ordinance 8.19 and off-leash per City of Madison Ordinance 23.32.
+A Dog Park Permit is required for any visiting dog.
 Please know if you are a Madison resident, you will first need to purchase a Dog License, which is required by all City of Madison residents owning a dog over the age of 5 months.
 You may purchase a Dog License at the City Treasurer's Office.
 The Dog Park Permit is good for City of Madison on-leash dog parks, off-leash dog parks, Dane County Parks (posted areas only), the City of Middleton and the City of Sun Prairie pet exercise areas.
 Please see the Dog Parks brochure for details.
 Fees collected by each agency are used to support their own dog exercise areas and are available for purchase for the following year beginning December 1.

 - Annual Permit Tag: $32